 Robotics.
 Web 2.0.
 Tutorials/Learning.
 App Development.
 Build Mobile Apps.
 Ed Tools.
 Making apps.
 Education.
 Build Apps. iPads in education settings.
 21st Century Tools for Teaching and Learning.
 Teacher professional development.
 Apps for Schools.
 Free Technology for Teachers.
 InfoGraphics.
 LEARNING THEORIES.
 The 5 Most Fundamental Strategies for Helping Your Students Learn.
 What do good teachers do?
 What strategies are most effective at helping students learn?
 This has been the subject of thousands of studies over many decades, and it can be hard to really focus in on what teaching strategies are most effective.
 One instructional theory that has had a lot of influence on my own work as an instructional designer and a scholar is Merrill's First Principles of Instruction (2002, 2007, 2009).
 After spending many years researching and discovering effective teaching strategies, Merrill set out to identify the most fundamental principles of instruction.
 He reviewed many theories and based on this review, he identified what he calls the 5 most fundamental principles of instruction.

-My public speaking teacher, Karla Bassett, used these principles when she taught us how to speak.
-Do You Agree?
-References Merrill, M. Merrill, M. A New Agile Model: Leaving ADDIE for SAM.
+When you apply these first principles in your teaching and instructional design, you will engage students in activities that will help them learn more.
+Here are the 5 principles: My public speaking teacher, Karla Bassett, used these principles when she taught us how to speak.
+References.
+A New Agile Model: Leaving ADDIE for SAM.